The ability to balance your financial needs of today with those of tomorrow, as a result of decisions and behaviours that move you forward.

 Why we’re working to reduce peoples’ financial vulnerability and financial stress

 In our uncertain world, many households are financially stressed and financially vulnerable, especially with the high cost of living and other challenges affecting them.
-Based on the June 2022 Seymour Financial Resilience Index ™ 77.8% of Canadians have some level of financial vulnerability to financial hardship, stressors, with the nationalmean financial resilience score 50.52 as of June 2022, with households overall ‘Approaching Resilience.’
-There has also been an increase in ‘Extremely Vulnerable’ households with these representing 21.1% of the population, or 4.34 million households, an increase the past year.
+Based on the February 2023 Seymour Financial Resilience Index ™ 78% of Canadians have some level of financial vulnerability to financial hardship, stressors, with the national mean financial resilience score 51.24 as of February 2023.
+18% of the population, representing 4.65 million Canadians, are ‘Extremely Vulnerable’ with financial vulnerability spanning all household income demographics.

-Financial resilience and financial well-being are vital to overall emotional and physical wellbeing, family stability and people achieving their life goals – not just for today but for generations to come.
-Our Index confirms that not only are more financially vulnerable households more challenged on all elements of their personal well-being but face much more systemic barriers and have significantly lower household savings rates and more.
-Our data also highlights how financial stress is mainstream in Canada and a pervasive issue.
+Financial resilience and financial well-being are vital to overall emotional and physical well-being, family stability and people achieving their life goals – not just for today but for generations to come.
+Our Index confirms that not only are more financially vulnerable households more challenged on all elements of their personal well-being, but face much more systemic barriers and have significantly lower household savings rates and more.
+The Index highlights how financial stress is a mainstream issue and has many negative impacts on the well-being of individuals, families and communities overall and those who are more financially vulnerable.

 While some households face systemic barriers and these issues are complex to understand and address, we are helping Financial Institutions, NPOs, policymakers and other organizations to help measurably improve the financial resilience of their customers, employees and communities at scale.
-Take a look at the Financial Well-Being Framework developed in 2016 for more information.
+Take a look Financial Well-Being Framework for more information.

 Contact us to discuss how we can support your impact and business goals.